 \subsection{Static and Dynamic Contracts}

-In this study, we define two types of longevity swap contracts: \textbf{static} and \textbf{dynamic} contracts.
-These contracts are differentiated based on the way how the hedge ratio and fixed payments are determined: \begin{enumerate} \item \textbf{Static Contract}: The static contract maintains a \textit{constant hedge ratio}, $u_{t-1} \equiv u$, for all periods $t=1,...,T$.
-In addition, $\hat{l}_{t}$ in the fixed payment formula for each $t$ are determined at the \textit{beginning of the contract (time 0)}, i.e., for $t=1,...,T$
+We consider two types of longevity swap contracts, distinguished by how the hedge ratio and fixed payments are determined: \begin{enumerate} \item \textbf{Static Contract}: The hedge ratio is \textit{constant}, $u_{t-1} \equiv u$, for all $t=1,\ldots,T$.
+In addition, $\hat{l}_{t}$ in the fixed payment for each $t$ is determined at the \textit{beginning of the contract} (time 0), i.e., for $t=1,\ldots,T$,